• Skip to primary navigation

 • Preheat oven to 350 F

-• Mix shortening and egg until relatively smooth; add crystals, honey and vanilla and blend until combined.
+• Mix shortening and egg until relatively smooth; add coconut sugar, honey, and vanilla and blend until combined.

-• Fold in dandelion flowers by hand and then the chocolate chips.
+• Fold in dandelion flowers and then the chocolate chips.

 • Scoop onto a parchment paper lined baking sheet (or you can use silicone baking mats) with a nice sized spoon.
 Press them down a bit to flatten them to 1/2 inch.

 • Bake 10 minutes or until browned around the edges.
-Cool on a baking rack.
-These set up beautifully but you must let them cool down all the way or they're break.
+Cool on a baking rack completely.
+These set up beautifully but you must let them cool down all the way or they will break.

 Notes